MacalusoJeff/MacalusoJeff.github.io/_posts/2024-06-22-HyperparameterTuningXGB.md

     R^2:  0.9185245088513797
     MSE:  2643.3213862565526

-We were able to improve our R^2 score by about 1.5% and reduce our MSE by about 14% by tuning the hyperparameters.
-Let's see what the optimal parameters were.
+Compared to the non-tuned early stopping model we were able to improve our R^2 score by about 1.5% and reduce our MSE by about 14% by tuning the hyperparameters.
+Let's see what the optimal parameters were:

 ``` python
 # Show the optimal parameters that were obtained